 We live in a time when there are many choices that people didn't have in the past.
-While there seems to be a stress on rescue dogs and "designer dogs" they are mixes of various breeds.
-Only purebred dogs that are bred by responsible breeders are actually predictable in regards to health, temperament and other important factors.
-They are bred to match a written AKC Standard for their breed.
+While there seems to be a stress on rescue dogs and "designer dogs" (mixes of various breeds) only purebred dogs that are bred by responsible breeders are actually predictable in regards to health, temperament and other important factors.
+Reputable/responsible breeders breed their pure breds to match a written AKC Standard for their breed.
+Ever breed has a writted AKC Standard

 There has been a huge miss-understanding about the health of purebred dogs.
 Some people claim that the health of mixed breeds dogs is better than that of purebred dogs.
 This "myth" couldn't be farther from the truth.
 The reason is that when health statistics are reported by breed they include any dog that looks like that breed regardless of actual parentage or pedigree.
 Any dog that looks like a basset hound for example gets put into the reports.
 National clubs such as the Basset Hound Club of America conduct breed specific health studies and research on their particular breed.
 Recently the BHCA for example did an extensive study and discovered that some of the suspected health problems in the breed are no longer significant.
 On the other hand there is no way of knowing what's going on with the health of mixed breed dogs.
 There is no way to track what breeds they came from or any possibility to examine their pedigrees.
 It's impossible to know what types of health issues that may possibly be inherent in mixed breed dogs.
 Often they are even left out of health studies because their origin is unknown.
 As a result there is far more specific health information on purebred dogs than those of mixed breeds.